 Back in the present, the corrupted sensai prepares to duel Blade.
 Feeling guilty for leaving his master at the worst possible time, Kikyo steps in and strikes with his Razor Wind.
 However, Tanba deflects the attack back at him and knocks him out before preparing to decapitate him.
 Fortunately, Blade is able to save his fellow classmate as his devious sensai abnormally grows his muscles for their duel.

-Back at the sword duel, both side manage to counter each other’s Residual Moon strike.
+Back at the sword duel, both sides manage to counter each other’s Residual Moon strike.
 However, Tanba manages to hit Eric aside and strikes him with the Phantom Moon technique before unleashing his demonic fury on our hero with the Chaotic Moon technique.

 Despite receiving a furious beating, Blade manages to shove his master aside and pull the sword out of his body before he finishes his corrupt sensai off with a display of his completed training by slaying him with the Chaotic Moon technique.